Azure/simdem/demo_scripts/simdem/script.md

 of the tutorial.
 SimDem is able to provide an interactive menu allowing users to select which part of the tutorial to work through next.
 This is achieved by providing a final section with the title `# Next Steps`.
-This section must include a list in which each item provides a link to a markdown documenst that contain SimDem scripts that the user may want to work through next.
+This section should include a list in which each item provides a link to a markdown document that contain SimDem scripts that the user may want to work through next.

 For example, the SimDem project includes a folder called